evanx/redishub-legacy/README.md

 Try: https://demo.redishub.com

-Note that (insecure) HTTP access to all RedisHub domains is redirected to this info page.
+Note that (insecure) HTTP access to all RedisHub domains, and/or pathless URLs, are redirected to this info page.

 ### Goals